Appeals

 • an application for a gaming industry's employee's licence

-• imposing conditions on a community or charitable organisation's conduct of sessions of bingo
+• a CCO’s authority to conduct sessions of bingo or conditions imposed on a CCO's conduct of sessions of bingo

 • a requirement for a commercial raffle organiser's licence.

-On request, the decision will be reviewed by a panel of three Commissioners.
+A decision on an appeal may be determined by a panel of 3 Commissioners.

 How to appeal

-Write to the Commission within 28 days of being told of the decision, and explain the reasons why.
+Write to the Commission within 28 days of being told of the decision and explain the reasons why you are appealing.

-How will the Commission deal with my application?
+How will the Commission deal with my appeal?

 Decisions ‘on the papers’

-You can appeal decisions made by the Commission on gambling matters to the Victorian Civil and Administrative Tribunal(opens in a new window) and Supreme Court(opens in a new window).
+You can apply to review certain decision made by the Commission on gambling matters to the Victorian Civil and Administrative Tribunal(opens in a new window) and Supreme Court(opens in a new window).

 Past appeals